remotestorage/starter-kit/README.md

 in the console while on the portal page, and then visit http://localhost:8003/ to see the result.
 Web authoring is a new optional feature of the remoteStorage spec, which we have been talking about for several years now (also in the context of [Read-Write Web](http://www.w3.org/community/rww/), and whose development was funded by NLNet.
-The new spec describing it (version 04) will come out in December 2015, and it has been added as an *optional* feature, meaning not all server implementations and storage providers may support it.
-Whether or not the currently connected account supports web authoring can be detected through `remoteStorage.remote.properties`, which will be supported by remotestorage.js 0.11 and up.
+The new spec describing it (version 04) will come out in December 2014, and it has been added as an *optional* feature, meaning not all server implementations and storage providers may support it.
+Whether or not the currently connected account supports web authoring can be detected through `remoteStorage.remote.properties`, which is supported by remotestorage.js 0.11 and up.